NIkkiDC/AirJournal-API/README.md

 DeShe Woods helped me fix an error I was having with linking my API to my Angular application.

-Dhrubo for making sure I was doing well with my time.
+Dhrubo, Leo, and Suresh for making sure I was doing well with my time.

 <br>